The history of Brewlab

 The commercial development of Darwin Brewery allows Brewlab to provide more substantial commercial experience to students who can see and experience brewing from production stages to pulling pints in the local pubs.
 Business elements become a major feature of courses which now include a nine-week diploma course in British Brewing Technology.

 2011 Brewlab moves into purpose-built premises and for the first time brings the Darwin Brewery alongside our training provision.
-We now offer practical training, a dedicated training room and teaching laboratory all in one place as well as a dedicated professional laboratory housed at a nearby Business Innovation Centre.
+We now offer practical training, a dedicated training room and teaching laboratory all in one place.
 Brewlab is perfectly placed to deliver tailored training and lab services to the growing brewing sector.

 Today Brewlab retains its links with the University of Sunderland, Newcastle University and the John Innes Centre as well as a number of prominent overseas universities.
+Our 3-week Certificate and 9-week Diploma courses gain external accreditation from ONE Awards.
 We also benefit from our engaged alumni community.
 An international network of past students who provide invaluable feedback and progress updates that help in the further development of our new and current students.